MariuszJozef/CppDatabases/README.md

 systemctl stop postgresql
 ```

-SQLite3 is not a server process; so there is nothing to start.
+SQLite3 is not a server process, so there is nothing to start.
 Commands to start MS SQL Server will be provided soon, once it is successfully installed.

 **N.B.**